The Galion Navy, Discovery & Comet Defy HiFi Logic.

 The Navy is the flagship pre-amp at Galion and thus is built very well indeed.
 It’s in a larger chassis than the brands lower priced P75 pre-amp and maybe more handsome (or not depending on tastes), which is usually the case for a brands flagship product.
 As good as the P75 is from Galion I couldn’t believe the sound improvement I was getting from the Navy in soundstage depth, imaging and clarity though with what seems like even more dynamics and even bigger bass.
 It’s also silent, clean and open with audiophile traits in the imaging and holographic depth it can weave.

 The RayTubes elevated the Navy pre-amp in the soundstage, the body, the imaging and well, almost everything.
 I would consider this a “must have” upgrade if you go for the Navy but this can be done anytime and listening to the stock tubes first is well worth it before the switch.
+I’d say a good 10-15% bump in overall sound quality.

 The Navy has a nice muscular look and while it sounds better than one specific over $10k preamp I had here for a while, this Navy preamp comes in at only $3395.
 As I listened to this pre-amp in my reference system with some matching Galion amps I have on hand (the Discovery and Comet) I always sat and asked myself “HOW CAN THIS BE”?
 Seriously.
-I have heard some big money pre-amps over the years and the Navy get scary close to them in sound and while I can not speak to the Navy’s long term reliability, it has been solid for the last seven months or so that I have had it here.
+I have heard some big money pre-amps over the years and the Navy can get close to them in sound, in some areas such as soundstage and imaging.

-There is something unique about the sound of the Navy and while I can not put my finger on it, I hear it time after time when I place it in the system.
-It must be the tubes but the Navy is not a soft, mushy or in any way bass bloated preamp.
+The Navy is not a soft, mushy or in any way bass bloated preamp.
 Instead it is very dynamic and allows your amp to shine with clarity while the bass and the midrange is clean, silky and ever present.
-There is also some warmth injected but just enough to make it oh so right.
+There is also some warmth injected but just enough to make it right.
 This is a stunner in sound and for me also bests the Galion P75 which is also sort of a giant killing pre.
-I will say some may prefer the P75 as for me it brought a bit less all out resolution and sparkle but more of the tube sound, meaning more puffed up bass in the mids, which can be nice.
+I will say some may prefer the P75 as for me it brought a bit less all out sparkle but more of the tube sound, meaning a more plump bass in the mids, which can be nice.

 The Discovery Mono Block Amplifiers